Trafficking Risk in Sub-Saharan African Supply Chains

 Forced Labor

 The law prohibits forced labor.
-However, imprisonment with compulsory prison labor is prescribed by the Merchant Shipping Act for seafarers who disobey an order or neglect a duty.[29]
-The U.S. Department of State reports that the government has not met the minimum standards for the elimination of trafficking, but that it is making significant efforts to do so.[30]
+However, imprisonment with compulsory prison labor is prescribed by the Merchant Shipping Act for seafarers who disobey an order or neglect a duty.[43]
+Despite laws against the practice, employers in many industries withhold the passports of migrant laborers, making it more difficult for migrant workers to leave exploitative work conditions.[44]
+The U.S. Department of State reports that the government has not met the minimum standards for the elimination of trafficking, but that it is making significant efforts to do so.[45]

 Child Labor

 The law sets the legal minimum working age at 16.
 Children under 18 years old are prohibited from working in hazardous occupations.
-The U.S. Department of State has reported that the government does not effectively enforce child labor laws and that child labor still occurs in the informal sector.[31]
-Education is compulsory until age 16.[32]
+The U.S. Department of State has reported that the government does not effectively enforce child labor laws and that child labor still occurs in many industries, notably in construction and in the service industry such as restaurants.
+Child labor is also common in the informal sector, where children are exploited for begging, street vending, and domestic servitude.[46]
+Education is compulsory until age 16, and most children complete primary education.[47]

 Civil Society Organizations

 Domestic and international human rights groups reportedly operate without government restriction.
-The U.S. Department of State reports that rights to freedom of speech and press are not always respected by the government.[33]
-Independent media are active in the country, but face restrictions due in part to the fact that the government owns the only domestic television network.[34]
+However, many rely on government funding, potentially compromising their independence.[48]
+The U.S. Department of State reports that rights to freedom of speech and press are not always respected by the government, as the media regulatory agency’s sanctions disproportionately affect opposition groups.[49]
+Independent media are active in the country, but face restrictions due in part to the fact that the government owns the only domestic television network, which generally supports the government’s viewpoints.[50]

 Ratification of ILO Conventions Related to Human Trafficking or Rights of Workers and Migrants